News & Media

 A photo of the MediTel project, which includes two robotic arms.

-19 January, 2024 Experts craft life-saving 'robot medics' for triage in high-risk places
+Friday, January 19, 2024 Experts craft life-saving 'robot medics' for triage in high-risk places

 Developed by researchers at the University of Sheffield, this revolutionary technology has the potential to be a life-saving intervention in high-risk places.